lukeburden/django-konst/README.md

 ### Environment Setup

-In order to easily test on all these Pythons and run the exact same thing that Travis CI will execute you'll want to setup [pyenv](https://github.com/yyuu/pyenv) and install the Python versions outlined in [tox.ini](tox.ini).
+In order to easily test on all these Pythons and run the exact same thing that CI will execute you'll want to setup [pyenv](https://github.com/yyuu/pyenv) and install the Python versions outlined in [tox.ini](tox.ini).

-If you are on the Mac, it's recommended you use [brew](http://brew.sh/).
+If you are on Mac OS X, it's recommended you use [brew](http://brew.sh/).
 After installing `brew` run:

 ```
 $ brew install pyenv pyenv-virtualenv pyenv-virtualenvwrapper